Quick & Easy Keto Beef Stroganoff

 keto beef stroganoff in a cast iron skillet on a white background

-This creamy keto beef stroganoff features all the delicious flavors of the classic recipe with only 7 net carbs.
-Tender beef, mushrooms, and onions in a thick, silky sauce.
-A quick and easy low carb keto stroganoff ready in just 30 minutes!
+This creamy keto beef stroganoff features all the delicious flavors of the classic comfort food recipe with only 7g net carbs.
+Tender beef, fresh mushrooms, and grilled onions in a thick, silky, creamy mushroom sauce.
+This is an easy weeknight dinner that the whole family will love!

 Ingredients